-In addition to the admission requirements of the Graduate Studies Office, a Bachelor of Science degree in Civil Engineering or its equivalent is required.
-Students in the Master of Science (Plan I) program are required to obtain at least 24 course credits, to carry out a research project and Students in the Master of write a thesis.
-Engineering (Plan II) program must obtain at least 27 course credits, work on a design or development project and write an engineering report.
-Students in the Master of Engineering (Plan III) program must obtain at least 36 credits in courses and pass a comprehensive exam.
-Students in the Doctor of Philosophy program are required to obtain 57 course credits and pass a qualifying exam which includes a written and oral component, and prepare a doctoral dissertation.
+In addition to the admission requirements of the Graduate Studies Office.
+Students in the Master of Science (Plan I) program are required to obtain at least 24 course credits, to carry out a research project and write a thesis.
+Students in the Master of Engineering (Plan II) program must obtain at least 27 course credits, work on a design or development project and write an engineering report.
+Students in the Master of Engineering (Plan III) program must obtain at 36 credits in courses and pass a least comprehensive exam.
+Students in the Doctor of Philosophy program are required to obtain 57 course credits and pass a qualifying exam which includes a written and oral component, pass a comprehensive exam which includes a written and oral component, and prepare a doctoral dissertation.
 The doctoral dissertation must be an original contribution to the state of the art in the field of study.